stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
 Here is the basic workflow:

-## First impressions:
+## First impression:

 SPM seems like a command-line tool for downloading projects that contain .swift files from github.
-Its able to
+Its able to derive files based on sem-ver tagging.

 ## Export:
 1. Add an empty Package.Swift to your xcode project